Hosting Thanksgiving allows you to include your favorite traditions of Thanksgivings past while incorporating new ones with your growing family.

 While my families’ Thanksgivings have changed through the years, I sometimes miss the craziness of the huge gatherings and the hectic pace of trying to visit as many family members as possible.
 I guess I’m just thankful I’ve had a chance to experience so many Turkey Day traditions as I look forward to many more!

 Happy Thanksgiving!
-I’d love to hear some of your favorite traditions (new or old).
+I’d love to hear some of your favorite NEW Thanksgiving traditions and how you celebrate the perks of hosting Thanksgiving.